Why New York and New Jersey Republicans don't like the tax bill

 After the first outline of the GOP tax bill, released in September, included the complete elimination of the state and local tax deduction, Rep. Tom MacArthur, R-N.J., launched what he calls an effort to “change the narrative.”

-Many of his Republican colleagues have argued that, due to the current deduction, those in states like New Jersey have essentially been subsidized by states where the state and local taxes are lower.
+Many of his Republican colleagues have argued that, because of the current deduction, those in states like New Jersey have essentially been subsidized by states where the state and local taxes are lower.
 But MacArthur says that’s not true, noting that states like his receive less money from the federal government per capita.

-“We not only pay for our poor people we pay for other states’ poor people.
-And our taxes go up locally and theirs go down locally,” MacArthur said.
-MacArthur showed up to one GOP conference meeting with a chart to hand out to his colleague proving his point.
+“We not only pay for our poor people, we pay for other states’ poor people.
+And our taxes go up locally, and theirs go down locally,” MacArthur said.
+MacArthur showed up to one GOP conference meeting with a chart to hand out to his colleagues proving his point.
 GOP leaders, he said, were not pleased.

 “It wasn’t the party line,” he said.

-But MacArthur and his like-minded colleagues continued talking to his colleagues.
+But MacArthur and like-minded lawmakers have continued talking their colleagues.
 He, along with other New York and New Jersey Republicans, also sent a message by voting "no" on the leadership’s budget, which was a necessary precursor to tax reform.

-“Paul is an ideological leader and I think part of it was him realizing there’s a legitimate perspective from these people,” MacArthur said of Speaker Ryan.
-“It’s not necessarily one that he agreed with but I think realizing that it was a legitimate perspective combined with the fact that we were voting no on his budget until we got some movement.”
+“Paul is an ideological leader, and I think part of it was him realizing there’s a legitimate perspective from these people,” MacArthur said of Ryan.
+“It’s not necessarily one that he agreed with, but I think realizing that it was a legitimate perspective combined with the fact that we were voting 'no' on his budget ... ”

 The compromise that made it into the bill allows taxpayers to continue to deduct up to $10,000 of their property taxes, an idea MacArthur says might be enough to gain his support, although he wants that limit to increase with inflation.